 The Twin Cities are not one of those parts, thankfully, but we’re still 5.4 inches behind where we’re supposed to be.
-Even the 12 inches we got during that big blizzard recently weren’t quite enough to bring us back.
+Even the 12 inches we got during that big blizzard recently weren’t quite enough to bring us back to par.

 Currently, its parts of West Central Minnesota and in North Central Minnesota that are suffering from “Moderate Drought” conditions, as they have only seen about 6 inches of snow this winter.
 And surrounding western regions don’t look much better, classified as “Abnormally Dry” by the U.S. Drought Monitor.